nodejs/node/doc/api/deprecations.md

 Type: End-of-Life

-The legacy HTTP parser, used by default in versions of Node.js prior to 12.0.0, is deprecated and has been removed in REPLACEME.
-Prior to REPLACEME, the `--http-parser=legacy` command-line flag could be used to revert to using the legacy parser.
+The legacy HTTP parser, used by default in versions of Node.js prior to 12.0.0, is deprecated and has been removed in v13.0.0.
+Prior to v13.0.0, the `--http-parser=legacy` command-line flag could be used to revert to using the legacy parser.